winston-li/pytorch_playground/AttentionDeepMIL/README.md

 Attention-based Deep Multiple Instance Learning
 ================================================

 This is an experimental implemenation based on this paper "Attention-based Deep Multiple Instance Learning"(https://arxiv.org/pdf/1802.04712.pdf).
+However, instead of creating a variable-length sequence of instances' features with corresponding bag-level label, this experiment tries to train the neural network with bag-level label without prepared instances, e.g. the model needs to figure out instances' features by itself.

 Based on MNIST dataset, two kinds of MIL-like experiments are implemented
 - With or Without a digit: